How To Prep for Anal Sex: A Step-by-Step Guide

 The delicate tissues of the rectum make anal sex more risky compared to other types of sex.
 Because the anus isn’t self-lubricating like the vagina, it can tear more easily through anal play, increasing the risk of pain and infection.
 “Proper relaxation of the anal sphincters—which can be challenging, especially for people who aren’t used to the sensation—is also key for minimizing both discomfort and the risk of tissue injury,” says Dr. Mike Bohl, a general practitioner and the Director of Medical Content & Authority at Hims & Hers.

-Studies show that the rectum is more susceptible than the vagina to sexually transmitted infections (STIs) like HIV, partly due to mechanical trauma during intercourse and partly due to the high population of lymphocytes in the GI tract, which are a type of white blood cell that’s part of the immune system, which are crucially a primary cell target for HIV infection.
+Studies show that the rectum is more susceptible than the vagina to sexually transmitted infections (STIs) like HIV, partly due to mechanical trauma during intercourse and partly due to the high population in the GI tract of lymphocytes, which are a type of white blood cell that’s part of the immune system, and which are, crucially, a primary cell target for HIV infection.

 Other infections that can be transmitted through unprotected anal sex include: